yusinto/ld-react/README.md

 ```

 ### withFlags(Component)
 This is a hoc which passes all your flags to the specified component via props.
-Your flags will be available as
+Your flags will be available
 as camelCased properties under `this.props.flags`.
 For example:

 ```js